Chasing the effects of Symbicort and COVID-19 as my illness moves into its third week

 I woke at 10:30 a.m., grateful to open my eyes.

 The Symbicort sits untouched on the bathroom vanity.
 This drug isn’t safe for me.
 I’m never using it again.
 In this time of hyper-focus on the pandemic, it’s worth asking if Symbicort and COVID-19 are a good combination.
-And rather than wonder if it did permanent damage to my heart, as soon as the threat of COVID-19 is over, I’m going to get checked out by a cardiologist.
+There are safer, healthier alternatives to treat coronavirus.
+And rather than wonder if Symbicort did permanent damage to my heart, as soon as the threat of COVID-19 is over, I’m going to get checked out by a cardiologist.

 Editor’s Note: The post is not medical advice.
 It is intended for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Do not ignore professional medical advice in seeking treatment because of something you have read on-line.
 If you are having a medical emergency, please close the computer and dial 911 (if you are in the United States) or call your doctor immediately.
 Patients should be advised to consult their doctors before making any changes to any prescription medication.